 Postgraduate qualifications that are relevant to management consultants are also available and could potentially be taken while working with the support of your employer.
 The Masters in Business Administration (MBA) is popular with management consultants but other Masters programmes in relevant business subjects are available.

-The Management Consultancies Association (MCA) offers courses, workshops and seminars for consultants at all levels, from writing a business proposal for junior consultants, to high level presentation skills for partners.
+The Management Consultancies Association (MCA) offers courses, workshops and seminars for consultants at all levels, from writing a business proposal for junior consultants, to high-level presentation skills for partners.
 Get more information at MCA: Career Development.

-From here you will typically progress to senior consultant or manager level, and this is usually achieved relatively quickly within about three years.
+From here you will typically progress to senior consultant or manager level, and this is usually achieved within about three years.
 At this level you will lead teams, and design and develop solutions and projects.

-It is also possible to take on project management roles, perhaps specialising in a certain industry to become an expert in that area.
+It's also possible to take on project management roles, perhaps specialising in a certain industry to become an expert in that area.

-Once you reach senior consultant or manager level, you can go on to become a partner or director of a firm where you would have responsibility for generating new business, developing client relationships and overseeing the strategic growth of the firm.
+Once you reach senior consultant or manager level, you can go on to become a partner or director of a firm where you will have responsibility for generating new business, developing client relationships and overseeing the strategic growth of the firm.